DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

-= 3.0.9 =
+= 3.0.14 =
-Adding support for LaTeX in edited comments.
+Some users are still getting fatals.
+This release should fix that.